nemesgyadam/Armband/README.md

 * Activate "env27" virtualenv in terminal A
 * Start the leap motion Visulaizer in order to validate hand postion during recording(Optional)

-(The recording will start when hand appears and stop when disappears)
 * Apply NaCl solution to the Mindrove Armband electrodes
 * Put on Armband to subject, placement:\
     - right hand